• Skip to primary navigation

 Description

-This homemade egg pasta recipe is simple to make and uses just 3 ingredients -- a combination of soft wheat Italian 00 flour, semolina rimacinata (twice-milled hard wheat flour), and eggs.
-If you've ever wanted to try making your own pasta, this is probably my favorite recipe on the site.
-But if you only happen to have only Italian 00 flour and no twice-milled semolina flour then check my other favorite, classic homemade Italian egg pasta recipe here using just 2 ingredients.
+This homemade semolina and 00 flour egg pasta recipe is simple to make and uses just 3 ingredients -- a combination of soft wheat Italian 00 flour, semolina rimacinata (twice-milled hard wheat flour), and eggs.
+Stellar results in under 1 hour!

 Ingredients